zcaceres/fastai-projects/wk3/notes/lesson.md

 You want to see a shape that goes up at first and then declines.

 > Mixed Precision Training:
-If you're running out of data a lot, you can convert from double precision numbers to single precision `.to_fp16()`!
+If you're running out of memory a lot, you can convert from double precision numbers to single precision `.to_fp16()`!

 Funny enough, .to_fp16(), actually improved the performance.
 Why?